Deepak Hooda: Domestic career

 According to his coach, Sanjiv Sawant, Hooda is a "very accurate bowler".
 Hooda is also known to be an agile fielder.
 He made his IPL debut on 10 April 2015 for Rajasthan Royals against Punjab Kings (then Kings XI Punjab) and scored 30 off 15 balls.
 In his second match in IPL for Rajasthan Royals vs Delhi Daredevils, he scored his maiden half-century scoring 54 off 25 balls and became the man of the match.

 Hooda scored his first double-century in first-class cricket playing for Baroda in the fourth round of the 2016–17 Ranji Trophy.

-IN 2016 IPL auction, Hooda was bought by Sunrisers Hyderabad for a price of 4.2 crores.
+In 2016 IPL auction, Hooda was bought by Sunrisers Hyderabad for a price of 4.2 crores.
 He was retained ahead of 2017 auction but was released by the team after the 10th edition of IPL.
 In January 2018, he was bought by the Sunrisers Hyderabad in the 2018 IPL auction.
 He was released by the Sunrisers Hyderabad ahead of the 2020 IPL auction.
 In the 2020 IPL auction, he was bought by the Kings XI Punjab ahead of the 2020 Indian Premier League.

-In the 2022 IPL auction, Hooda was bought by the Lucknow Super Giants for ₹5.75 crores.
+In the 2022 IPL auction, Hooda was bought by the Lucknow Super Giants for ₹5.75 crore.
 After spending two seasons with Lucknow Super Giants, he was released ahead of the 2025 IPL season.

 In the 2025 IPL auction, he was brought by the Chennai Super Kings ahead of the 2025 Indian Premier League.